XpiritBV/BlazorBicepWorkshop/Lab3-Bicep.md

 The above line will indicate that you mean to deploy this template at the subscription scope.

 ### Storage Account
 Create a new template in the same directory as the main.bicep and call it storage.bicep.
-Copy the storage account resource into it.
+Copy the storage account resource from the old main.bicep into this new file.
 You will notice that you now miss two parameters.
 Add them to the file as well.
 Your storage.bicep should look like this:

 ```arm
 param storageAccountName string